c4pt00/lightning-bitnet/doc/getting-started/getting-started/installation.md

 You can compile in `customize-image.sh` using the instructions for Ubuntu.

-A working example that compiles both bitcoind and Core Lightning for Armbian can
+A working example that compiles both bitnetd and Core Lightning for Armbian can
 be found [here](https://github.com/Sjors/armbian-bitcoin-core).

 ## To compile for Alpine